NazarPagor/NazarPAGOR/README.md

 [![Header](https://github.com/NazarPagor/NazarPAGOR/blob/main/assets/pablo.png)](https://github.com/NazarPagor)

-## Experienced Software Engineer with a demonstrated history of working in the information technology
+## Full-stack Developer
-and services industry.
+Experienced Software Engineer with a demonstrated history of working in the information technology and services industry.
 Skilled in SPA frameworks for front-end development, also have knowledge for work with databases, and backend development.